Algebraizable Weak Logics: Aside: Matrix Semantics

-By the previous proposition, every class of bimatrices determines a weak logic.
-More interestingly, we can also show the converse and prove that every weak logic is complete with respect to a class of suitable bimatrices, i.e. every weak logic is the logic of a class of bimatrices.
+By the previous proposition we have that every class of bimatrices determines a weak logic.
+Additionally, we can also show that every weak logic is complete with respect to a class of bimatrices.